 How Do You Want To Be Loved?

-By Lauren Grossbach, LMFT and Melody Smith, BA
+By Lauren Grossbach, LMFT and Melody Smith, LPC

 The 5 Love Languages come from this book by Gary Chapman.
 The book describes how each person gives and receives love in a particular “language”.